ipodao/alldoc/Lua/ProgrammingInLua/pinlua.md

     print(x) --> 10 (the global one)
 ```

-Beware that this example will not work as expected if you enter it in interactive mode.
-In interactive mode, each line is a chunk by itself (unless it is not a complete command).
-As soon as you enter the second line of the example (local i=1), Lua runs it and starts a new chunk in the next line.
+Beware that this example will not work as expected if you enter it in interactive mode. 在交互模式下，每一行都是一个chunk（除非是不完整的命令）。As soon as you enter the second line of the example (local i=1), Lua runs it and starts a new chunk in the next line.
 By then, the local declaration is already out of scope.
 To solve this problem, we can delimit the whole block explicitly, bracketing it with the keywords `do–end`.
 Once you enter the `do`, the command completes only at the corresponding `end`, so Lua does not execute each line by itself.

 These do blocks are useful also when you need finer control over the scope of some local variables: